Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-live-search.md

 <ul id="results"></ul>
 ```

-In today's article we are more focused on the JavaScript part than actual the HTML structure or styling, so a very basic setup.
+In today's article, we are more focused on the JavaScript part than actual the HTML structure or styling, so a basic setup.

-We use an input field where we will base the results on.
+We use an input field on which we will base the results.
-And define an empty `<UL>` with the ID `results`
+And define an empty `<UL>` with the ID `results`.

 ## Step 2: CSS styling to make it pretty

-As for the CSS, we add some basic styling to make it all [centered with Flex](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/), and look a little bit nicer.
+As for the CSS, we added some basic styling to make it all [centered with Flex](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/) and look a little bit nicer.

 ```css
 body {